1. Scope

 Questions about privacy?

 Contact us at [email protected].
+Parents and legal guardians may use the same address for access, correction, deletion, account-closure, or authorization-withdrawal requests.
 For security issues, use [email protected].
 For abuse reports, use [email protected].